shravasam/MLwithPython/README.md

 for more details please refer https://github.com/huggingface/transformers

 Part 11.
 Federated learning in Docker and kubernetes

+        PaddlePaddleFL deployment in Docker and kubernetes
+        PaddlePaddleFL deployment in cloud environement
+        PaddlePaddleFL deployment in local environement like in Raspberry Pi4.

 How to run PaddleFL in Docker.